Uniswap/cypress-hardhat/README.md

 Then, install the plugin in your cypress configuration (see the [cypress documentation](https://docs.cypress.io/guides/tooling/plugins-guide#Using-a-plugin) for details):

 ```
-import { setupHardhatEvents } from 'cypress-hardhat/plugin'
+import { setupHardhatEvents } from 'cypress-hardhat'

 export default defineConfig({
   e2e: {